wearehearken/pym.js/README.md

 In order to run pym.js the best approach is to fire up a local webserver and go to the examples to see it in action.

-The inlcuded server includes `livereload` so each time you change something on the `examples` or `src` folder the server will refresh the page for you.
+The included server includes `livereload` so each time you change something on the `examples` or `src` folder the server will refresh the page for you.

 ```
 $ cd pym.js